dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 You should already see the new values.
 However, if you shut down the build command, you can start it up again by running `dojo build -m dev -w memory -s` and navigating to `http://localhost:9999`.
 {% endaside %}

 To use the functionality of the new `Worker` widget we will update the `render` method in the `App` class to pass in some properties.
-In a full Dojo 2 application, these values could possibly be retrieved from an external state store or fetched from an external resource, but for now, we'll just use static properties.
-To learn more about working with stores in Dojo 2, take a look at the [dojo/stores](../comingsoon.html) tutorial in the advanced section.
+In a full Dojo application, these values could possibly be retrieved from an external state store or fetched from an external resource, but for now, we'll just use static properties.
+To learn more about working with stores in Dojo, take a look at the [dojo/stores](../comingsoon.html) tutorial in the advanced section.

 {% instruction 'In `App.ts`, update the line that is rendering the `Worker` to contain values for the `firstName` and `lastName` properties:' %}